nthusi/nthusi/README.md

 ## Hi there 👋

-I'm Muinde Nthusi, a son of the soil, and a straving artist.
+I'm Muinde Nthusi, a son of the soil, and a starving artist.

 Started off with Ruby which was nice, and I'm now in Python which is also nice.